Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$

-So far, we have argued that the strongest interactions are likely in plane but are repulsive on site.
+The layered nature of CeRh\textsubscript{2}As\textsubscript{2} suggests that the strongest (pairing) interactions are in plane.
+So far, we have argued that they are repulsive on site.
 Due to the localization of \textit{f}-orbitals and the relatively strong screening due to a high density of states at the Fermi energy, we do not expect strong longer-range repulsive Coulomb interactions.
 Hence, it is natural to assume that the dominant pairing interaction is in plane, of short range, but not local.
 In the absence of arguments to the contrary, the leading contribution to superconductivity is assumed to be in-plane nearest-neighbor pairing.
 Which pairing matrices are compatible with this?
-First, they must contain $\tau_0$ or $\tau_z$ because $\tau_x$ and $\tau_y$ describe interlayer pairing.
-These correspond to the first and last block in Table \ref{tab:irreps_4by4_basis_matrices}, including irreps of $A_{1g+}$, $A_{2g-}$, $E_{g-}$, $A_{1u-}$, $A_{2u+}$, and~$E_{u-}$.